 Manteau – The jacket

-On the streets of Iran, most of the women prefer to wear a manteau which can be long, short, tight, or loose, and in different colors.
+On the streets of Iran, most of the women prefer to wear a manteau which can be in different models and colors.
 Therefore a knee-long coat or top over your jeans or trousers will be fine.
 Tunics are an incredible choice for summer trips to Iran.
 In case you do not have a tunic, you can choose a long tank top that is layered up with a light cardigan.
 You may even have a dress that can be paired with skinny jeans.
 Many female visitors walk around in their jeans and encounter no problems at all.

 For formal conference attire during the day, trouser suites coupled with a scarf is perfectly fine.
 You can change your trouser suit to a long dress suit or long skirt suit for evening wear.